Bon Secours Mother and Baby Home: Additional coverage

-An RTÉ documentary in the Would You Believe series, on the topic of the Tuam Babies, was broadcast on Sunday, 12 April 2015.
+An RTÉ documentary in the Would You Believe series, on the topic of the Tuam Babies, was broadcast on 12 April 2015.

-In October 2017, The New York Times published an extended multimedia article, The Lost Children of Tuam, by Dan Barry and others covering the home, the children and the burial site.
+In October 2017, The New York Times published an extended multimedia article, The Lost Children of Tuam, by Dan Barry and others, covering the Home, the children, and the burial site.

 In November 2022, TheJournal.ie published a podcast series titled Redacted Lives.
 Episode 3, Tuam, focuses on the Bon Secours Mother and Baby Home.

+The 2017 New York Times article, The Lost Children of Tuam, was optioned as a film by Liam Neeson.
+It was released in 2026, with Neeson as producer, and stars Monica Dolan as Catherine Corless, who was also a co-producer.
+The film premiered at the Galway Film Fleadh in July 2026, where it won the award for Best Irish Film.

 HSE child trafficking allegation

-On 3 June 2015, the Irish Examiner published a special report which claimed that the Health Services Executive (HSE) had voiced concerns in 2012 that up to a thousand children may have been trafficked from the home, and recommending that the then health minister, James Reilly, be informed so that "a fully fledged, fully resourced forensic investigation and state inquiry" could be launched.
+On 3 June 2015, the Irish Examiner published a special report which claimed that the Health Services Executive (HSE) had voiced concerns in 2012 that up to a thousand children may have been trafficked from the Home, and recommending that the then health minister, James Reilly, be informed so that "a fully fledged, fully resourced forensic investigation and state inquiry" could be launched.

 The issue had arisen within the HSE when a principal social worker responsible for adoption discovered "a large archive of photographs, documentation and correspondence relating to children sent for adoption to the USA" and "documentation in relation to discharges and admissions to psychiatric institutions in the Western area".

 The HSE noted that letters from the Bon Secours Mother and Baby Home to parents asked for money for the upkeep of their children and notes that the duration of stay for children may have been prolonged by the order for financial reasons.
 It also uncovered letters to parents asking for money for the upkeep of some children that had already been discharged or had died.
 The social worker had compiled a list of "up to 1,000 names".
 HSE reports mentioned the possibility that up to 1,000 children had been trafficked for adoption.
 One of those reports mentioned that it was possible that death certificates were falsified so children could be "brokered for adoption", which could "prove to be a scandal that dwarfs other, more recent issues with the Church and State".
 The report noted that deaths recorded at the Bessborough mother and baby home in Cork dropped "dramatically" in 1950 with the introduction of adoption legislation, stating "This...may point to babies being identified for adoption, principally to the USA, but have been recorded as infant deaths in Ireland and notified to the parents accordingly."
 The Bon Secours Sisters in a statement said "As the Commission of Investigation has now been established the Sisters of Bon Secours do not believe it would be appropriate to comment further except to say that they will co-operate fully with that commission."